-Students who have been identified for graduation at the end of Semester 1 will receive confirmation of their eligibility in late June.
-Students who have been identified for graduation at end of Winter will receive confirmation of their eligibility shortly after the release of Winter results.
+Students who have been identified for graduation at the end of Semester 2 will receive confirmation of their eligibility in November 2017.
+Students who have been identified for graduation at end of Summer 2017/2018 will receive confirmation of their eligibility shortly after the release of Summer results.

 What should I do if I am ineligible to graduate?

 You should contact the Student Progress and Graduation Office.
 You may then be referred to your course convenor for further advice.